 Cyber security is a rapidly growing sector in Australia and globally.
 It serves to protect internet-connected systems from cyber attacks.
 It’s an interdisciplinary field that spans IT, law, policy and education.
 Because of this, the sector calls for a wide range of roles and responsibilities.

-The typical cyber security professional you might imagine works to assess risks, implement safeguards and respond to incidents.
+The typical cyber security professional works to assess risks, implement safeguards and respond to incidents.
 This might involve developing software to ensure systems and infrastructure are secure or working in real-time to lock a hacker out of the system.
-But that’s just one part of this broad and fascinating sector.

-Cyber security education is vital for preventing cyber attacks.
-This could include developing compliance training courses for organisations or going into schools to teach young people about safe internet usage.
-There are also plenty of opportunities in policy development in both government and advisory roles.
+Cyber security education roles are also vital for preventing cyber attacks, including developing compliance training courses for organisations or going into schools to teach young people about safe internet usage.
+There are also plenty of career opportunities in cyber security in policy development in both government and advisory roles.
 Or perhaps you might join a business that develops cyber security software as a sales rep, marketer, operations manager or system developer.

 What types of cyber security jobs are available?

 Cyber Security professionals are in high demand with the industry requiring an estimated 16,600 additional professionals in both technical and non-technical cyber security positions.
 This growth industry is full of opportunity.
-Those with strong formal training and hands-on experience will command competitive salaries and make a real impact in the effort to prevent cybercrime.
+Those with a degree in cyber security combined with hands-on experience will command competitive salaries and make a real impact in the effort to prevent cybercrime.

-“Despite this growing profile and increasing urgency for organisations to be prepared for a cyber incident, the cyber security community in Australia is still relatively small,” says Townsend.
 “There is a desperate need for more cyber professionals, and not just in technical areas.
 Technical expertise is extremely valuable, but so are the governance and leadership dimensions.
-Australia needs the full gambit of trained and competent cyber savvy individuals both behind the keyboard and in the board room.”
+Australia needs the full gambit of trained and competent cyber-savvy individuals both behind the keyboard and in the board room," says Townsend.

-Here are some jobs and industries you might pursue.
+Here are some jobs and industries you might pursue with a cyber security degree.

 Private sector jobs in cyber security